tmortimer23/LabelVision/README.md

 	[Mac](https://www.youtube.com/watch?v=TgA4ObrowRg&ab_channel=AutomationStepbyStep-RaghavPal)

 4. Following the installation of Python, it is required that you install the Pillow module via the command line.
-To do this, bring up your command line and type the following:
+Again, if using a Windows machine, open the "Command Prompt" program.
+If using a Mac machine, open the "Terminal" program.
+Once you have opened it, type the following:

 		pip3 install Pillow

 5. With Python and Pillow installed, you can now download and use LabelVision.
-(Not sure about the specific download and installation of this program)

-6. After downloading the 3 files necessary to use LabelVision, you should consolidate them into a single folder that is easily accessible.
+From the Github repository, select the drop down green arrow that says "Code" and download the zipped file.
+Extract these files to a folder called LabelVision.

-7. To launch the program, select the file main.py and choose the option to edit with IDLE (whatever version you have).
+6. To launch the program, navigate to your LabelVision directory, select the file main.py, right click and choose the option to edit with IDLE (whatever version you have).
 Following this, use F5 or the "run module" option under the "Run" tab to launch LabelVision.